UE and VR Development Technical Notes

 UATHelper: Packaging (Windows (64-bit)): Program.Main: ERROR: AutomationTool terminated with exception: System.IO.IOException: The process cannot access the file** ‘C:\YourProjectPath\Saved\StagedBuilds\WindowsNoEditor\Engine\Extras\Redist\en-us\UE4PrereqSetup_x64.exe’ **because it is being used by another process**.

-The UE packaging error message indicates is being used by another process because the EpicGameLauncher is also running in the process, so closing it before packaging resolves the issue.
+The error message during UE packaging indicates is being used by another process because the EpicGameLauncher is also running in the process; it can be closed before packaging.

 Online